Warren Beatty as Benjamin “Bugsy” Siegel, violent and visionary “celebrity” gangster

 At times, he’s a lovable goof, other times a remorseful family man, and at other times—what he was most known for in real life—an unpredictably violent killer.
 But the entire time, his most endearing trait is his optimism.
 If he wants something, he truly believes he will have it.
 However, it’s tough to have a happy wife, a happy family, and a happy mistress, all while keeping mob families in New York, Los Angeles, and Las Vegas equally happy.

 After the first of many fights, during which Virginia makes Bugsy promise to take her everywhere he goes, Siegel is preparing for a routine trip to Vegas.
 He charters his usual personal flight and grabs mob pal Mickey Cohen (played awesomely by Harvey Keitel just before his Reservoir Dogs resurrection) and heads to the air strip.
 Upon seeing the plane, Virginia freaks out.
 She hates flying and is scared to death of it.
 She tells Ben to go on his own, but the romantic gangster won’t hear it.
 They have a car… Why not drive?

 What’d He Wear?

 There are three patch pockets – one breast pocket and two hip pockets.
 Although he wears them with other suits and jackets, Bugsy forgoes a display kerchief when wearing this jacket in the film.

-Whether wearing the sport coat casually or with a tie, he always matches it with a pair of mid-gray flat front trousers with cuffed bottoms, worn with a thin brown leather belt that clasps in the front with a silver buckle.
-The trousers shine in some light and appear to be either silk or a silk blend.
+Whether wearing the sport coat casually or with a tie, he always matches it with a pair of mid-gray wool flat front trousers with cuffed bottoms, worn with a thin brown leather belt that closes in the front with a silver buckle.

 Bugsy’s shirt is a soft off-white casual sport shirt with edge stitching.
 This is not a dress shirt and is styled with two flapped chest pockets and camp collars that fasten on a button with an extended tab.
 The large brown buttons fasten down a plain front.
 The long-sleeved shirt also buttons at each cuff.